YEASIN49/Hyperledger-Fabric-Fabcar/README.md

 newgrp docker
 ```

-- Now, again test the docker installation from **step 9**.
-If step 9 fails again, Then issue the command:
+- Now, you need to rebot the PC to make the changes function properly.
+Therefore run the command:
 ```
 sudo reboot
 ```
 This will restart your machine and then again open the terminal and follow **step 9**. it should work now.

+For more information on docker installation, you may visit here: [Link1](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-22-04), [Link2](https://docs.docker.com/engine/install/ubuntu/)

 11. Download the docker-compose binary file using the command mentioned below.
 You can see the version that we are using is 1.29.2.
 If you use an older version, you may get errors in upcoming steps.
 Therefore you should maintain the version according to the instruction of this lab:
 ```
 sudo curl -L https://github.com/docker/compose/releases/download/1.29.2/docker-compose-`uname -s`-`uname -m` -o /usr/local/bin/docker-compose
 ```